andyruwruw/andyruwruw/README.md

 </p>

 <p align="center">
-  <i>tempo and color of the bars are determined by the track's tempo, energy, danceability and happiness</i>
+  <i>music bars move to the tempo of the song and have colors based on the track's tempo, energy, danceability and happiness!</i>
 </p>

 <p align="center">